 Do The Way Wheels Are Spoked Matter

-You ever notice how some wheel spokes run tangent from the hub and then across other spokes while others run radial or straight from hub to the rim?
+Do you ever notice how some wheel spokes run tangent from the hub and then across other spokes while others run radial or straight from the hub to the rim?

 Torque = the twisting force that regularly causes rotation

-Tangential = the spokes are weaved together in a three-cross lacing pattern which allows each spoke to brace against another
+Tangential = the spokes are weaved together in a three-across lacing pattern which allows each spoke to brace against another

 Radial = spokes are not weaved together and connect straight from the hub of a wheel to the rim without crossing.
 This pattern is less likely to withstand the load placed on the wheel compared to the tangential pattern.